 The issues surrounding and resulting from COVID-19 in 2020 for much of the world highlighted ongoing healthcare and social concerns in desperate need of attention.
 Perhaps it helped raise the alarm bells on the need for a greater number of committed, educated, and caring public health professionals.

-To that end, the Biden Administration recently announced that more than $7 billion from the American Rescue Plan Act, enacted in March of 2021, will go to recruit, hire and train public health workers.
+To that end, the Biden Administration recently announced the American Rescue Plan Act, enacted in March of 2021, which will go to recruit, hire and train public health workers.
 This massive investment means there will be ample opportunity for those interested in a public health career to pursue an education in the field without going into extensive debt.
 While COVID-19 was devastating in many aspects of life for many people, it did shine a light on various intensive needs, and this Act helps address those.

 If you are considering entering the field of public health and pursuing your bachelor’s degree in this critical area, keep reading to learn how you can help the community whose needs speak to you and how you can earn a living while caring for others.